Prithvi Narayan Shah: Kathmandu Valley

 Statue of Shah at Chandragiri Hill.
 Shah is said to have planned to annex the Kathmandu valley after seeing it from the Chandragiri Hill.

-After this, he intended to take possession of the Kathmandu Valley.
-Prithvi Narayan Shah's conquest of the whole of Nepal was rendered easier by the internal dissensions among the Nepali rulers.
-Ranjit Malla, the chief of Bhadgaon, invoked the assistance of the Gorkha Chief due to his feud with the chiefs of Patan and Kathmandu.
-Prithvi Narayan Shah had previously gained over the Satbahalyas of Ranjit Malla by promising to leave them the throne and the revenue to content himself with nominal sovereignty over the country.
+After these peripheral victories, he intended to take possession of the highly urbanized Kathmandu Valley.
+Prithvi Narayan Shah's conquest of the whole of Nepal was rendered easier by the chronic internal dissensions among the Malla rulers.
+Ranjit Malla, the chief of Bhadgaon, foolishly invoked the assistance of the Gorkha Chief due to his bitter feud with the rival chiefs of Patan and Kathmandu.
+Prithvi Narayan Shah had previously gained over the Satbahalyas of Ranjit Malla by promising to leave them nominal rights while securing his tactical dominance over the country.

+Prithvi Narayan Shah and his close advisors viewing the Kathmandu Valley from Chandragiri Hill top, planning their conquest.

-Prithvi Narayan Shah took possession of Bhadgaon and next he invested in Patan in 1767.
-The rapid expansion of the Gorkha dominions and the growth of the Gorkha power round the Nepal valley placed Jaya Prakash Malla, the Chief of Kathmandu in a state of siege.
-All egress and ingress having been stopped, Kathmandu faced the danger of being starved into submission.
-The valley was completely cut off from the outside world and was controlled solely by Shah.
-Having understood that the Gorkhas cannot be defeated by his army alone, Jaya Prakash in this predicament sought military assistance from the Bengal Presidency by sending one of his messengers to Patna in order to ask for help with the East India Company.
-The officers in Patna of the East India Company sent the message to Bengal.
-The East India Company seized the opportunity and sent a warning to Prithvi Narayan Shah and decided to send an expedition to relieve Jaya Prakash.
+Prithvi Narayan Shah took possession of Bhadgaon and next invested Patan in 1767.
+The rapid expansion of the Gorkha dominions and the growth of the Gorkha power round the Nepal valley placed Jaya Prakash Malla, the Chief of Kathmandu, in a state of absolute siege.
+All egress and ingress having been stopped, Kathmandu faced the immediate danger of being starved into submission.
+The valley was completely cut off from the outside world and was controlled solely by Shah's blockading outposts.
+Having understood that the Gorkhas could not be defeated by his army alone, Jaya Prakash in this predicament sought emergency military assistance from the Bengal Presidency by sending an emissary to Patna in order to ask for an intervention from the East India Company.
+The officers in Patna of the East India Company dispatched the message to Bengal, eager to exploit the dynamic.
+The East India Company seized the opportunity, sent an ultimatum to Prithvi Narayan Shah, and decided to send an expeditionary force to relieve Jaya Prakash Malla.